delfoxav/delfoxav.github.io/_posts/2025-04-05-create-a-self-hosted-cloud-s3-storage-with-minio.md

     </div>
 </div>

 Keep going with the ubuntu installation and you should reach a point where you can enable the OpenSSH service and grab your keys from github.
 Enter your github username, and it should find the new created key (you can check the sha).
 Once the key on the laptop, we can keep going with the installation of ubuntu.
-I'll let you install it as you want, simply install docker (while you can) and it should be good.
+I'll let you install it as you want, don't install docker here tho  as it will install the snap version of docker which restrict docker file access to the home directory.
+We will install docker later on.

 <div style="text-align: center;">
     <img src="{{ image_path }}openSSH_ubuntu_config.png" alt="Enable OpenSSH service during Ubuntu installation">